Daniil-Khlyvniuk/anonymous-buyers/README.md

 ## Development
 1. Running Tests

-   To run the tests, ensure the containers are up and use:
+   To run the tests, from root directory use:
     ```bash
     cd anonymous-buyers && npm run test
     ```